 Cup4Cup now makes a gluten free multigrain bread mix that contains very little white refined starch, in this case, tapioca flour.
 All of the other flours are made of whole grains such as oat, millet, sorghum, buckwheat, teff, as well as flax seed meal.
 The great thing about this copycat recipe is that you can change whatever you cannot tolerate.
 Provided are substitutes for oat flour, xanthan gum, and even eggs.
 This recipe is naturally dairy-free.

-Useful Equipment from Carla’s Affiliate:
+Useful Links from Carla’s Affiliate:

 Cup4Cup Gluten Free Multigrain Bread Mix